State's coronavirus death toll of residents passes 14,000 with rise of 107

 Florida is in fifth place in the United States.
 On June 16, Florida was in 11th place in the nation.

-Texas is in fourth place with the addition of 97 deaths Friday after a state-record 324 on Aug.
-11, for a total of 15,364.
-California reported 84 new deaths and is in third place overall with 15,398, just 34 ahead of Texas.
+Texas is in fourth place with the addition of 121 deaths Saturday after a state-record 324 on Aug.
+11, for a total of 15,485.
+California reported a U.S.-high 134 new deaths and is in third place overall with 15,532, just 47 ahead of Texas.

 State and county increases represent fatalities received by the state Friday and not the number of deaths that occurred then.
 The day someone dies and when it is received by the state can lag for several days.
 The most deaths the past month: 101 on Aug.
 28.